The Demographic Transition Revisited:

 John Knodel (1974) states that "`[T]he decline in infant mortality

-in most areas,' because fertility began to fall before, or at
+most areas,' because fertility began to fall before, or at the same

-was not a cause of lower fertility comes from France, the country
+not a cause of lower fertility comes from France, the country which

-the decline in infant mortality was not recognizable until the
+decline in infant mortality was not recognizable until the twentieth

-by falling fertility is not real, but imagined.
-One should
+followed by falling fertility is not real, but imagined.
+One

-look for a continuing stream of new data that document a different
+should look for a continuing stream of new data that document a

 Expect to see that parents want more children